lrcfmd/vc-ChemDASH/README.md

 favourable environments prioritised for swapping.
 Structures in ChemDASH can be initialised by populating cation and anion sites on initialisation grids, or from a CIF file.
 Structural optimisation can be done using either the GULP or VASP packages.
+Variable compositions have been implemented by taking the energy difference between two end members and calculating the solid solution energy as the difference between the new structure and the end members.

 Usage
 =====